Seleziona una pagina

 with J. Tukiainen, S. Blesse, A. Bohne, J. Jääskeläinen, A. Luukinen, A. Sieppi

-Keywords: Bureaucrats, Public Procurement, Preferences, Intrinsic Motivation, Conjoint Experiment.
+Keywords: Bureaucrats; Public Sector Management; Public Procurement; Conjoint Experiments; Managerial Objectives; Preferences.
 JEL Classification: D73, D90; H11, H57, H83; K41; M54.

 “Bureaucratic Frictions and Innovation Procurement”